material-motion/material-motion/concepts/primitives.md

 > Two pan gestures are registered to a carousel:
 >
-> - horizontal pans move between items in the carousel
+> - horizontal pans move between items in the carousel, and
 > - vertical pans collapse or expand the carousel.
 >
 > Both gestures can occur simultaneously.